fullstackn/strip-terminal/README.md

 - Implement the correct payment creation process as described <a href="https://docs.saleor.io/developer/payments/payment-apps">here</a>
 , so Stripe Terminal Payment should create payment and transaction linked with the order.
 This should provide changing order status as well.
+- Check in the response if terminal payment/refund is not processed successfully.
+Raise an exception in this case.
+- Tests